-State Testing - All students in grades 3rd - 8th complete the AZ Merit Achievement Assessment in reading, writing and math each year.
+State Testing - All students in grades 3rd - 8th complete the annual state required assessment in reading, writing and math each year.
 Tests are administered during the months of March and April.
 State mandated tests are very important, and the district strives to ensure that all students have the necessary skills to perform well on them.